tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 record_digest
-: A cryptographic hash of the ESNIKeys structure from which the ESNI key was obtained, i.e., from "checksum" to the end of the structure.
+: A cryptographic hash of the ESNIKeys structure from which the ESNI key was obtained, i.e., from the first byte of "checksum" to the end of the structure.
 This hash is computed using the hash function associated with `suite`.

 suite
 : The cipher suite used to encrypt the SNI.